TuringAILab/End2End_training_English/README.md

 Raw data: audio and text from LJ-speech.
 Download address: https://keithito.com/LJ-Speech-Dataset/

-2.Data processing: 1) Audio: Extract the original audio into the required features as the model output
+2. Data processing: 1) Audio: Extract the original audio into the required features as the model output 2）Text：Extract the original audio into the required features as the model output

-                 2) Text: Convert text to CMU phonetic symbols and other features.

 The specific data processing process refers to the code in data_process.